RCIC-UCI-Public/website-rcic/docs/source/hpc3/specs.rst

 The system started as a 4000 core system when first constructed in June 2020.
 It has expanded several times with nodes purchased by UCI and faculty.

-As of March 2023, the following describes the cluster:
+As of August 2024, the following describes the cluster:
-  * 216 Batch-accessible nodes including:
+  * 235 Batch-accessible nodes including:

-    * 13 nodes with 4 Nvidia V100 (16GB) GPUs
+    * 14 nodes with 4 Nvidia V100 (16GB) GPUs
-    * 14 nodes with 4 Nvidia A30 (24GB) GPUs
+    * 18 nodes with 4 Nvidia A30 (24GB) GPUs
     * 4 nodes with 2 Nvidia A100 (80GB) GPUs
-  * 9400 total cores (1256 AMD Epyc and 8144 Intel)
+  * 10208 total cores (1256 AMD Epyc and 8952 Intel)
-  * 57,846 GB Aggregate Memory
+  * 67,451 GB Aggregate Memory
   * Three load-balanced login nodes
-  * 96% nodes (221/230) at 100Gb/s EDR Infiniband
+  * 96% nodes (226/225) at 100Gb/s EDR Infiniband

 HPC3 heterogeneous hardware has the following unique configurations with the most common configurations shown first.